Pei-KaiHuang/CVPR24_OC_SCMNet/README.md

 ## Citation

-If you use the OC-SCMNet, please cite the paper:
+If you use the OC-SCMNet, please cite the paper, thank you:
  ```
 @inproceedings{huang2024one,
   title={ One-Class Face Anti-spoofing via Spoof Cue Map-Guided Feature Learning},